canvasxyz/canvas/examples/common-explorer/README.md

 For the main service:

-- Configure the build command to `npm run build`.
+- Configure the build command to `npm run build && npm run build --workspace=@canvas-js/common-explorer`.
 - Configure the start command to `npm start:server --workspace=@canvas-js/common-explorer`.
-- Add DATABASE_URL, PORT, LIBP2P_PORT, BOOTSTRAP_LIST as environment variables.
+- Add DATABASE_URL, PORT, LIBP2P_PORT, LIBP2P_PRIVATE_KEY, BOOTSTRAP_LIST as environment variables.
 - To use the network explorer, add two custom domains:
   - One should be connected to port 3333, for the network explorer API.
   - One should be connected to port 3334, for the libp2p service.